 Related: How to Stand up for Yourself at Work

-Limit or cut off your interactions with the person who constantly blames you for things
+Limit your interactions with the person who constantly blames you for things

 If a full dissolution of the relationship is not feasible, find places of refuge from them.
 In this highly connected world, a toxic work colleague, family member, or friend can infiltrate our personal lives through text messages and social media.